ahuacate/nas-hardmetal/README.md

 ## 4.4.
 Create PVE NFS Shares
 Modify your NFS exports file `/etc/exports` to include the following.

 Remember to replace `BASE_FOLDER` with your full path (i.e /dir1/dir2).
-Also note each NFS export defines a PVE host IPv4 addresses for primary and secondary (cluster nodes) machines.
-Modify if your PVE host are different.
+Also, note each NFS export defines a PVE host IPv4 address for primary and secondary (cluster nodes) machines.
+Modify if your PVE host is different.

 The sample file is from a Ubuntu 21.04 server.